dcnewman/scons-arduino/README.md

         os.environ['ARDUINO_HOME'] = '/usr/local/arduino'

-   Note this is not the path for the `hardware` folder: it is the path to the folder containing the `hardware` folder.
+   Note this is not the path for the `hardware` folder itself: it is the path to the folder containing the `hardware` folder.

 3. For ARM/SAM architectures and Ardiuno 1.6 or later, the path to the directory tree in which the separately installed gcc toolchain is located.
 E.g.,

         os.environ['ARDUINO_TOOLS'] = '/Users/dnewman/Library/Arduino15/packages/arduino/tools/arm-none-eabi-gcc/4.8.3-2014q1'